 That’s an impressive list that combines the strengths of each family of Ultimate Rewards cards and will allow you to rack up the points every day.

-The Freedom, Sapphire Preferred, and Ink Cash combination also ensure that all your Ultimate Rewards are transferable to airlines and hotels while minimizing your annual fees.
+The Chase Freedom, Chase Sapphire Preferred, and Chase Ink Cash combination also ensure that all your Ultimate Rewards are transferable to airlines and hotels while minimizing your annual fees.

 First things first: not all Ultimate Rewards are equal.

-The Sapphire Preferred, Ink Plus, and Ink Bold are the only three Ultimate Rewards cards that earn Ultimate Rewards which can be transferred directly to hotels and airlines.
+The Chase Sapphire Preferred, Chase Ink Plus, and Chase Ink Bold are the only three Ultimate Rewards cards that earn Ultimate Rewards which can be transferred directly to hotels and airlines.
 But they also come with a $95 annual fee after the first year’s introductory $0 annual fee.

 The Transferability Trick

-The Freedom, Sapphire, and Cash earn Ultimate Rewards that cannot be transferred directly to hotels and airlines.
+The Chase Freedom, Chase Sapphire, and Chase Ink Cash earn Ultimate Rewards that cannot be transferred directly to hotels and airlines.